CMIP-Data-Request/CMIP7_DReq_Software/README.md

 Using the CMIP7 Data Request API you can load, filter, query, and export the Data Request programmatically in Python.
 This is also possible without installing the software on your local machine, see [Try It Without Installation](#try-it-without-installation).

 :warning: **Note:** *The CMIP7 DReq Software versions are not aligned with the CMIP7 Data Request ones.
-So please, do not infer that v1.2.2 of the CMIP7 DReq Software "works with" or "reflects"  v1.2.2 of the CMIP7 Data Request, it is not the case!*
+So please, do not infer that e.g. v1.2.2 of the CMIP7 DReq Software "works with" or "reflects"  v1.2.2 of the CMIP7 Data Request, it is not the case!*

 ## Try It Without Installation